Living Units /Unitati de locuit

 installation, Project Room, Ludwig Museum for Contemporary Art Budapest, 2003

-Living units is the result of our research on serial architecture and its implications in several locations through Budapest, Bucharest and Dunajvaros.
-The project refers to post-socialist living in these cities where people had to adapt to the post-traumatic situation.
-Blocks of flats have lost the ideology that created them.
-The trip to Dunajvaros was very important in our research because the city was constructed from nothing, a pure utopian socialist city raised at a cross roads from Stalin's order.
-Dunajvaros was at first named Stalin's city.
+Living Units is the result of our research on serial architecture and its implications across several locations, including Budapest, Bucharest, and Dunajvaros.
+The project reflects on post-socialist living in these cities, where people had to adapt to a post-traumatic urban reality.
+The blocks of flats had lost the ideology that once defined them.

 index